Can Sciatica Be Caused By Varicose Veins?

 What Are Sciatic Nerve Varices

 Sciatic nerve varices are an atypical presentation of varicose veins.
 The varices appear on the back of the leg, below the knee and often laterally.
 In some cases, visible signs of vein disease (i.e spider veins or varicose veins) can be minimal or even absent.
-With disease, sciatic pain can sometimes be reproduced with finger pressure on the visible leg veins near the crease of the knee (figure 1).
+With disease, sciatic pain can sometimes be reproduced with finger pressure on the visible leg veins near the crease of the knee.

 Sciatic nerve veins are part of normal anatomy to all of us.
 However, with disease, these veins can dilate and demonstrate reflux like any other varicose vein.